 Conflicts between the owners of closely held businesses are common, at least relative to many other business structures.

-Concentration of control, particularly in family-owned businesses, is a major contributor to internal strife.
-So too are lack of effective corporate governance structures and lack of liquidity to deal with owners wishing to exit.
+One cause of internal strife, particularly in family-owned businesses, is concentration of control.
+Another factor is lack of effective corporate governance structures.
+Lack of liquidity to deal with owners wishing to exit can also cause friction.

-Closely held businesses must also contend with minimal distinction—legally and operationally—between owners and the business.
+Closely held businesses must contend with minimal distinction between owners and the business.
+This is true both legally and operationally.
 Finally, many closely held businesses fail to clearly state withdrawal and dissolution rights.

-Businesses fall apart for one hundred different reasons—you can’t safeguard against all of them all of the time.
-Focus on the most common problems and guard against them, including:
+Businesses fall apart for a multitude of reasons—you cannot safeguard against all of them all of the time.
+Start by understanding the most common problems, and then guard against them.
+Read on for a breakdown of the issues:

-In many businesses, one owner (or group of owners) controls a majority of the business’ equity—this is particularly prevalent in closely held companies.
+In many businesses, one owner (or group of owners) controls a majority of the business’ equity.
+This division of power is particularly prevalent in closely held companies.

 Often times, this creates a situation in which one decision-maker wields more influence than the many minority shareholders.
 Such concentration of power can lead to oppression of the minority shareholders by the majority owner.